4awpawz/trio-docs/source/fragments/docs/learn/projectstructure.md

 ## `root/source/data/`

-The folder where JSON data files, exposed as "file name": [file content] in the site metadata object passed to JavaScript callbacks, live.
+The folder where JSON data files, exposed as "file name": [file content] in the site.dataCatalog metadata object passed to JavaScript callbacks, live.

 For example, the content of the file /source/data/personalization.json would be exposed as:
 ```json